Denis-Bolkovenko/jobeet-tutorial/docs/days/day-14.md

 ## Final Thoughts

 Internationalization and localization are first-class citizens in Symfony.
-Providing a localized website to your users is very easy as symfony provides all the basic tools and even gives you command line tasks to make it fast.
+Providing a localized site to your users is very easy as symfony provides all the basic tools and even gives you command-line tasks to make it fast.

 That’s all for today, you can find the code here: [https://github.com/gregurco/jobeet/tree/day14][1]